cell2fire/Cell2Fire/docsrc/source/rstfiles/install.rst

     cd Desktop/Cell2Fire/cell2fire/Cell2FireC

-then edit Makefile to have the correct path to Eigen.
+and edit Makefile to have the correct path to Eigen.
 Then,

 .. code-block:: html
    :linenos: